VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Intro/community.md

 Note, there is one exception: if chat is currently talking about something that you don't know about and it's already relevant to the conversation, it's totally reasonable to interject and ask for a super quick primer on what's going on or a relevant link.

-This may seem obvious, but a good number of technical chats die because of exactly the aforementioned problems. (or gatekeeping, but that's a whole different matter...) so please don't ask things a search engine can already answer (but don't feel bad asking a question when the all mighty Google can't)
+This may seem obvious, but a good number of technical chats die because of exactly the aforementioned problems. (or gatekeeping, but that's a whole different matter…) so please don't ask things a search engine can already answer (but don't feel bad asking a question when the all mighty Google can't)

 TLDR: RTFM & STFW http://www.catb.org/esr/faqs/smart-questions.html#rtfm